TeeBee17/engineering-portfolio/README.md

 📁 `Custom Spark SQL Transformer/`
 ---

+### 11) Observability & Tracing Middleware
+**Tech:** Kotlin & OpenTelemetry
-### 11) Observability & Tracing Middleware (Kotlin & OpenTelemetry): Middleware for an HTTP framework (like Ktor or Micronaut) that automatically injects trace IDs and exports metrics to a Prometheus/Grafana stack.
+Middleware for an HTTP framework (like Ktor or Micronaut) that automatically injects trace IDs and exports metrics to a Prometheus/Grafana stack.

 Focus: Developer experience (DX)—how easy is it for another engineer to drop this into their project